Ethical Dilemma: Is It Okay To Kill Bees In Order To Test Insecticides?

 Does it serve a greater good to kill bees for regulatory tests?

-In short, these tests can only claim to serve the ‘greater good’ if they are adequate in the first place, since the aim should be to minimise deaths and damage to wildlife, not hide it as a way to appease the public for the sake of manufacturer profits!
+In short, regulatory tests can only claim to serve 'the greater good’ if they are adequate in the first place, since the aim should be to minimise deaths and damage to wildlife, not hide it as a way to appease the public for the sake of manufacturer profits!

 Thus, regulatory tests from the EU and the EPA, have failed at the first hurdle.